zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 your site then users' browsers will show a "mixed content warning" so I wanted to avoid that.

-There's also an argument to be made that [HTTPS can faster than HTTP](https://www.troyhunt.com/i-wanna-go-fast-https-massive-speed-advantage/)
+There's also an argument to be made that [HTTPS can be faster than HTTP](https://www.troyhunt.com/i-wanna-go-fast-https-massive-speed-advantage/)
 (for sites that support HTTP/2, which mine does because I use Cloudflare).
 I don't actually know if my site is faster with HTTPS, but that blog post is really interesting and you should read it.

+The other reason that I find compelling is -- sometimes ISPs will inject ads into sites.
+I don't want ads injected into my site!
+I want people to see my site exactly how I intended them to see it.
+If my site is always served with HTTPS, I can be confident nothing is sketchy is happening.

 ### HSTS: you can't go back